Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Neural Network Training Details

+The common practice of choosing test set is to sample tuples of $(k,\omega, \left<\rho^2\right>)$ from the same distribution with the training set.
+However, such test set only test how good the neural network fit the density fluctuation spectra, not its ability to generalize to other physics scenarios.
+Instead, we use the model trained on density fluctuation spectra to predict the velocity fluctuation spectra $\left<v^2\right>(\omega, k)$ to test its generalization ability.

-The function $M$ is modeled as a fully connected neural network as shown in \ref{The neural network}.
-The weights to be trained is $\mathbf{W}_{1,2}$, notice that in our linear layer, the is no bias as usual.
-This is because we need to function to satisfy constraints as discussed in the paper.
-The weights are initialized using uniform initialization by as default in Pytorch.
-We then compare the mean square difference between spectra $\left<\rho^2\right>_k(\omega)$ computed using DSMC with the spectra predicted by linear constitutiont relation model.
-Using the loss in \ref{The loss function}.
+The function $M$ is modeled as a fully connected neural network without bias, as shown in the paper.
+The weights to be trained are $\mathbf{W}_{1,2}$.
+These weights are initialized by Pytorch's default uniform initialization.

+The loss is defined as the mean square difference between spectra $\left<\rho^2\right>_{DSMC}$ computed using DSMC and the spectra $\left<\rho^2\right>$ predicted by linear constitutiont relation model.
 The optimizer we use is the Adam optimizer with learning rate $\alpha = 0.005$, Beta parameter $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and the parameter $\epsilon = 10^{-8}$.
 For each training epoch, the batch size for each step is 64.
 The training process stops if the loss obtained on validation set increases.
-Since we are doing 1D function fitting using thousands of data, over-fitting is negligible, this is also tested by the velocity spectra predicted by our model.